tintin305/Space-Debris-Tracker/Notes.md

 http://www.sws.bom.gov.au/Category/Educational/Other%20Topics/Radio%20Communication/Intro%20to%20HF%20Radio.pdf
 https://radiojove.gsfc.nasa.gov/education/educ/radio/tran-rec/exerc/iono.htm

 Lower frequencies (< 1GHz) result in reduced atmospheric losses, this is a major reason to choose this.
+Based on the textbook (Mark A. Richards, James A. Scheer, William A. Holm - Principles of Modern Radar_ Basic Principles, page 124, and 15), it is apparent that frequencies below the 1 GHz mark will have less than 10^-2 dB of attenuation per kilometer.

+It is also stated that attenuation will decrease with an increasing elevation angle, and can also be neglected when the angle of elevation exceeds 10 degrees (textbook: Radar Essentials: A concise handbook for Radar Design and Performance Analysis G. Richard Curry, https://m.eet.com/media/1121840/912radar_essentials_pt1.pdf).
+The book also has some useful graphs which indicate the two way attenuation for 425 MHz at differing angles.
+At the 10 degrees line, the two way attenuation does not exceed 0.25 dB depending on the range.

 # ICASA